SohumDamani/Search-Engine-for-GitHub-Open-Source-Issues/README.md

     - Raw: `data/rawData/repos_*.jsonl`
     - Processed: `data/processed/all_repos.jsonl`

-- Person Trisha/Yashaswani – Issues
+- Person Sohum – Issues
   - Scripts: `fetch_issues.py`, `merge_issues.py`
   - The code has been tested sucessfully and the data is about 440Mb.
   - Look into the data and if required more add new topics